ISSKA/geocruncher/README.md

 ### CGAL

+The correct CGAL version can be read from the deployment configuration at https://github.com/ISSKA/viskar-ops/blob/develop/packages/CGAL.nix#L4 .
 On Ubuntu CGAL can be installed from the repositories: `sudo apt install libcgal13`.
 Fedora also offers the package.

 If it's not available for the operating system, it needs to be compiled: